Package Managers and Adding Packages

 Some packages require specific configurations for installation, for example, configuring the Bioconda channel for the Conda or Mamba package managers.

+) next to the package manager.
 Select Configure [package manager name].

 Enter the information for the additional setting.